DennisMwirigi/Projects/README.md

 words that are used very often such as "the", "or" and many more.

 ### CSC 361 Datagram Analyzer
 In this project we developed a network protocol analyzer similar to Wireshark.
-We were however constrained to analyze the ICMP and UDP protocols.
+We were however constrained to analyze the ICMP and UDP packets.